 The single most important thing to understand about New York Medicaid is that the program is split into two distinct eligibility tracks, MAGI and Non-MAGI, and the rules for each are different.

-• Non-MAGI Medicaid uses the older SSI-related rules and governs aged, blind, and disabled (ABD) adults, all long-term-care applicants, and Medicare Savings Program enrollees.
+• Non-MAGI Medicaid uses the older SSI-related rules and governs aged, blind, and disabled (ABD) adults, all long-term-care applicants, and enrollees in the Medicare Savings Program (which the Medicare Savings Program guide covers in detail).
 Applications run through the Local Department of Social Services (LDSS) in each county, or in New York City through the Human Resources Administration (HRA).

 If you are 65+, blind, or disabled, or you need any form of long-term care, your eligibility runs under Non-MAGI rules, not MAGI.
 Everything in this guide describes the Non-MAGI side.